MaceTheWindu66/RoLint/README.md

 RoLint is designed to be a robust and strict linter for robotics / embedded systems.
 It was originally developed for the Humanoid Robot Project at Worcester Polytechnic Institute.
-This Linter is designed with MIRSA-C, MIRSA-C++, PEP8, and The Power Of 10 Standards in mind.
+This Linter is designed with MISRA-C, MISRA-C++, PEP8, and The Power Of 10 Standards in mind.
 Below is how to install and use RoLint, as well as an overview of the rules for the linter.

 ## Installation of RoLint